trsh/MMBVE-API-design-documentation/README.md

 Event fired whenever engine needs to stream (in/out) a partition.
 Can be used of procedural generation or other purposes.

-- `partition` description in defintions.
+- `partition` description in defintions

 ### Selection

 `selectGridPartition(int3 coords)`

 We select a one of the Streamed in paritions, to work with.
+All the things below will take place in this selected partition.

 - `coords` partition global 3d coordinates